Cantonese culture: Tong sui

 Tong sui is a characteristic dessert of Cantonese cuisine.
 It is a set of sweet, warm soups or custards served as dessert at the end of a meal in Cantonese traditions.
 It is also common for Cantonese people to leave home to get some tong sui with a group of friends or family late in the evening, an activity called "siu yeh".
 Choices of types of tong sui vary depending on the season: hot black sesame soup, for instance, tends to be favored in winter.

 Brewery

 Lingnan is also known for producing some notable liquors, mostly of the rice wine variety.
 The brewery culture of Lingnan can be traced all the way back to the kingdom of Nanyue, who apparently possessed containers of liquors.
-In the late 11th century, Su Shi, one of the prominent poets and then minister of the Song Empire, got demoted and reassigned to Lingnan.
+In the late 11th century, Su Shi (pronounced as "Sou Sik" in Cantonese), one of the prominent poets and then minister of the Song Empire, got demoted and reassigned to Lingnan.
 Also well known for his love for cuisine, Sou Sik wrote a book on brewery not long after his reassignment to Lingnan, called "Su Shi's Words on Liquors" (東坡酒經), which became Lingnan's first book on brewery.